OpenSUSE: openSUSE MicroOS

-MicroOS is an immutable, minimalistic, self-maintained and transactional system, which is primarily, but not exclusively, intended for use in edge computing or as container runtime.
-Some even use it as desktop system.
+MicroOS is an immutable, minimalist, self-maintained, and transactional system, which is mostly, but not exclusively, intended for use in edge computing or as container runtime.
+Some do use it as desktop system.

-The system is self-contained and transactional; it updates itself in an all-or-nothing approach (transactional) and rolls back to its previous stage in case something goes wrong.
+The system is self-contained and transactional; it updates itself in an all-or-nothing approach (transactional) and rolls back to its prior state in case something goes wrong.
 It runs from a read-only file system, preventing accidental changes and malware attacks.
 The transactional update does not affect the running system.

 All software available for Tumbleweed is also available for MicroOS.
 As it comes with podman Container-Runtime, MicroOS is advertised as "the perfect Container-Host."